pydicom/pynetdicom/docs/examples/qr_find.rst

 The responses received from the SCP are dependent on the *Identifier* dataset keys and values, the Query/Retrieve level and the information model.
-For example, the following query dataset should yield C-FIND responses containing the various *SOP Class UIDs* that make are in each study for a patient with *Patient ID* ``1234567``.
+For example, provided the optional attribute *SOP Classes in Study* is supported, the following query dataset should yield C-FIND responses containing the various *SOP Class UIDs* that make are in each study for a patient with *Patient ID* ``1234567``.